Majors, Minors, Five College Certificates & Concentrations

 Courses Outside the Major/64-Credit Rule (Bachelor of Arts)

-A student’s program requires a minimum of 36 credits in a department or interdepartmental major.
-For the bachelor of arts degree, one-half of a student’s total program, or at least 64 credits, must be taken outside the department or program of the major.
-Any course (including prerequisites) which is explicitly listed in the catalog as required for, or counting toward, fulfilling the requirements of the major shall be considered to be inside the major for the purposes of this rule.
-Normally cross-listed and dual-prefix courses are also considered to be inside the major.
+A student’s program requires a minimum of 36 earned credits in a departmental or interdepartmental major.
+For the bachelor of arts degree, one-half of a student’s total program, or at least 64 credits, shall be taken outside the department or program of the major.
+Any course that is explicitly listed in the catalogue as required for or counting toward fulfilling the requirements of the major shall be considered to be inside the major for the purposes of this rule.
+Prerequisite, dual-prefixed and cross-listed courses are also considered to be inside the major.
+Approved exceptions to the 64-credit rule include the following:

 Rules for Double Counting Courses and Double Majors